 The first two batches were delivered without whiskers (but would have the added later).
 Batch one would be in the darker 'Loco Green' carrying the 'lion on wheel' logo.
 Batch two may have been delivered in the lighter "Multiple Unit Green", they had the coaching crest (and initially these were handed) from new.
 The images shows M50136 (and presumably 56092) in Birmingham New Street waiting to leave with a British Industries Fair special to Castle Bromwich on the 6th May 1957.
 Michael Mensing.

-The green lining followed the Met-Camm style having three lines instead of the regular two, although the two line style probably appeared after repaints.
+The green lining followed the Met-Camm style having three lines instead of the regular two.

 Starting in 1965 the NER vehicles would start to carry the NE prefix.

 I have seen no evidence of the vehicles carrying the short-lived early blue liveries with small yellow panels or yellow cab doors, so standard rail blue would be the next livery change.

 This Class 111 has '2M97' just barely visible on the headcode blinds when seen on a rainy day at Goole in 1970.
 John Law.
 After the 4-character route indicators fell out of use, sometimes these were painted yellow.

 Some sets underwent the 'refurbishment' scheme on the 1970s during which they emerged in rail white with a rail blue stripe.
 An example is E51552, seen on the front of a four-car set at York, date unknown.
 Stuart Mackay Collection.